Serena and I have some super good news.

 I'm able to drive again and do most things.
 Reading is still a struggle and my eyes tire quickly.
 But given how things looked (or didn't look!) last week, I'll take it!

 Boy, oh boy do two weeks away from TV, computer, phone, driving, social outings, reading, exercise etc. ever give you time to think -- particularly when you think you might never see properly again.
 I realized that pretty much all of my de-stressing methods require sight.
 For the first couple of nights post surgery, even hot baths were discouraged.
 People, it was not good!
-I had a steady diet of meditation tapes and calming books on loop to keep semi-sane.
-I also slept on so many crystals that I'm surprised I don't have indentations in the back of my head.
+I had a steady diet of calming audio books on loop to keep semi-sane.

 I need to find ways to take the base level of stress out of my life so I have more bandwidth going forward.
 While I was convalescing, I "watched" the documentary, Happy, which is playing on Netflix right now.
 It's really, really good and was an excellent reminder of the happiness research out there (I interviewed some happiness experts for a piece I wrote for Today's Parent in 2009 (an updated version is online.)
 In the documentary, they interview Mihály Csíkszentmihályi, who identified the concept of Flow: the idea that people are happiest when engaged in pleasurable work (his book is Flow: The Psychology of Optimal Experience.)
 I realized that I need to build more flow into my life: more writing blocks, more collaborative activity, more taking concepts from idea to execution.
 Happiness is like a muscle.
 You have to use it so it does not wear out.
 I've spent the last few weeks stressing about my vision and trying to make a french bulldog eat her pills (I caught her spitting them into a closet!) so there is some room for rebuilding happiness levels right now...